Tugay Kerimoğlu

-Tugay Kerimoğlu (born 24 August 1970) is a Turkish former professional footballer who played as a midfielder.
-He spent the majority of his career for Galatasaray and Blackburn Rovers; winning silverware at Rangers F.C. in-between.
-He was the coordinator of the Galatasaray youth academy, after a short spell working with Mark Hughes at Manchester City.
-He was the assistant coach to Roberto Mancini at Galatasaray during the 2013–14 season.
+Tugay Kerimoğlu (born 24 August 1970), known in England as just Tugay, is a Turkish former professional footballer who played as a midfielder.
+He played most notably for Galatasaray, followed by Rangers and Blackburn Rovers.
+After retirement, he was the coordinator of the Galatasaray youth academy, after a short spell working with Mark Hughes at Manchester City.
+He then served as Roberto Mancini's assistant at Galatasaray during the 2013–14 season.

 Club career

 Tugay was born and raised in Istanbul.
-He started playing football in youth academy of Trabzonspor.
-His father, Ozkan, was a semi-professional footballer before becoming a bank manager and his brother, Tolgay, was also a football player.
+He started playing football in the youth academy of Trabzonspor.
+His father, Özkan, was a semi-professional footballer before becoming a bank manager and his brother, Tolgay, was also a football player.

 He played for Galatasaray from 1987 to 2000, where he won the Turkish League six times and the Turkish Cup four times.
 The midfielder was made captain at Galatasaray in the 1992–93 season, making him the youngest captain in the history of his club.
 He had signed for Scottish club Rangers in the January 2000 mid season transfer window, and joined Blackburn Rovers for the 2001–02 season.

-Former Galatasaray boss Graeme Souness brought Tugay to Ewood Park from Scottish side Rangers F.C. in the summer of 2001 for a £1.3m fee.
+Former Galatasaray boss Graeme Souness brought Tugay to Ewood Park from Scottish side Rangers in the summer of 2001 for a £1.3m fee.
 His debut for Rovers was as a substitute against Sunderland.
 His first goal came on 14 October 2001 in a 7–1 home thrashing against West Ham United in which he scored with a trademark effort from outside the box, lobbing the keeper.
 Tugay immediately became a fan favourite at Blackburn, where he was an integral part of the club's success on the field since his first season.
 He missed Blackburn's League Cup final win in 2002 through suspension.
 Tugay was named Blackburn's Player of the Year in the 2003–04 campaign.

 Tugay's final career goal came against Portsmouth in a 3–2 Premier League defeat at Fratton Park on 30 November 2008.
 He retired from football on 24 May 2009 at the age of 38.
 His last game was against West Bromwich Albion at home at Ewood Park in front of a crowd of over 28,000 fans, who applauded Tugay during the match when he was substituted in the 85th minute to be replaced by Swedish left back Martin Olsson.